buseOzr/PrecdictingtheSuccessRateofVideoAds/README.md

 ## [Predicting the Success Rate of Video Ads](https://github.com/buseOzr/PredictingtheSuccessRate)

+This master’s thesis is written in cooperation between Smart AdServer’s Research and Development Department and CentraleSupelec.You can access the master thesis report and the presentation through the link above.

 ### Abstract
 With the extensive usage of video ads in the digital advertising industry, achieving a high success rate of video-based advertisements has gained significant importance